Poonam7828/weather-intelligence-dashboard/README.md

 🌦️ Weather Analytics Dashboard (Power BI)

-A modern, interactive Weather Analytics Dashboard built using Power BI, powered by real-time data from a weather API and transformed into a structured dataset (masterReport.csv).
+A modern, interactive Weather Analytics Dashboard built using Power BI, powered by real-time weather API data and transformed into a structured dataset (masterReport.csv).

-This project focuses on data analysis + UI/UX design, delivering actionable weather insights through a clean, visually rich dashboard.

 📌 Overview